ipld/ipld/specs/advanced-data-layouts/hamt/spec.md

 This section documents the specific ways that the Filecoin HAMT variant differs from this specification.
 IPLD HashMap implementations may be able to implement a form that provides compatibility with Filecoin when requested by the user.

-The reference Go implementation for the Filecoin HAMT is used by the [Lotus](https://lotu.sh/) client and is available at <https://github.com/ipfs/go-hamt-ipld>.
+The reference Go implementation for the Filecoin HAMT is used by the [Lotus](https://lotu.sh/) client and is available at <https://github.com/filecoin-project/go-hamt-ipld>.
+Note that this document reflects v3 of the Go module, whose latest version is `v3.0.1` at the time of writing.

 ### Implicit and fixed parameters